zenna/cliques/Stability_Matlab_Package/README.txt

 information is calculated.
 To do so, add the option 'M' and put a value such that M < L (L is the number of louvain optimisations).
 ex: [S, N, VI, C] = stability(Graph,time,'plot','v', 'L', 100, 'M', 10);

-* If you don't have the Bioinformatics package installed in Matlab, you will not be able to do the initial checks on your input graph.
-Make sure that your graph is correctly incoded (either list of edges with nodes numbering starting from zero, or adjacendy matrix) and disable the checks with the option 'nocheck'.